ibmresilient/resilient-python-api/resilient-sdk/README.md

 ![IBM Security](https://raw.githubusercontent.com/ibmresilient/resilient-python-api/master/resilient-sdk/assets/IBM_Security_lockup_pos_RGB.png)

-# IBM SOAR (Resilient) SDK
+# IBM SOAR SDK

 ## Overview

-The IBM SOAR (Resilient) SDK provides the tools and infrastructure you need to develop IBM SOAR Apps, which you can then post on our [App Exchange](https://exchange.xforce.ibmcloud.com/hub/?br=Resilient).
+The IBM SOAR SDK, formerly the IBM Resilient SDK, provides the tools and infrastructure you need to develop IBM SOAR Apps, which you can then post on our [App Exchange](https://exchange.xforce.ibmcloud.com/hub/?br=Resilient).

 ## Installation

-To install the IBM SOAR (Resilient) SDK, simply execute the following command:
+To install the IBM SOAR SDK, execute the following command:

 ```
 $ pip install resilient-sdk